MinseokKim0813/Travel-Budget-Planner/README.md

 I chose these APIs mainly because they’re free and easy to use.
 The **Amadeus API** offers various endpoints and other services, which means there’s potential for adding more features in the future.
 The **Beacon Currency API** has lenient restrictions on usage and quota limits, so it’s been simple to work with.

 ## How to Use
 Using this feature is simple.
 It’s written in **Google Colab**, so all you need to do is run the code blocks from top to bottom, one by one. **Please do not skip any code blocks**.
+You will have to get API keys, secret keys and authentication token, which is discussed in the next section.

 ## Prerequisites and Setup
 There’s no need to install anything, but you will need to set up **Google Colab**.